-- Skip Beat! opens with Sho stating this about Kyoko, his childhood friend who his parents raised, who he was essentially using as a maid.
-Of course, after he says it enough times and she successfully enters show business, he realizes that it's not true — by which time she has stopped seeking his affections and is completely oblivious to the fact that he is now actually seeking hers.
-Sho and Kyoko continue to deny that they are or ever have been dating, even after he states that she BELONGS TO HIM and attempts to drive off his romantic rivals.
+- Skip Beat! opens with Sho stating this about Kyoko, his childhood friend whom his parents raised, whom he was essentially using as a maid.
+Of course, after he says it enough times and she successfully enters show business, he realizes that it's not true—by which time she has stopped seeking his affections and is completely oblivious to the fact that he is now actually seeking hers.
+Sho and Kyoko continue to deny that they are or ever have been dating, even after he states that she belongs to him and attempts to drive off his romantic rivals.

 - A variation of this is found in Full Metal Panic! with Sōsuke about Kaname.
 During a dance party on the Tuatha De Dannan, Kurz mentions to Sōsuke that Kaname is very pretty, cute, and has a nice sense of style.
 Any man would fall for her in an instant.
 Sōsuke coldly and cuttingly replies that he wouldn't know, since he isn't interested.
 This is very interesting, considering that this might be one of the few instances where Sōsuke acts like a Tsundere (breaking from his usual stoic manner).

-- Yuko from xxxHOLiC displays this kind of attitude in relation to her not —boyfriend Clow, and she tends to get rather vindictive should someone suggest she had some kind of relationship with the guy.
+- Yuko from ×××HOLiC displays this kind of attitude in relation to her not-boyfriend Clow, and she tends to get rather vindictive should someone suggest she had some kind of relationship with the guy.